WeblateOrg/weblate/docs/admin/checks.rst

 (:ref:`component-check_flags`).
 Some file formats also allow to specify flags directly in the format (see :ref:`formats`).

-The flags are comma-separated,; if they have parameters, they are separated with colon.
+The flags are comma-separated; if they have parameters, they are separated with colon.
 You can use quotes to include whitespaces or special characters in the string.
 For example: